 Let's look at an example of a term deposit.
 A term deposit is a bank account that holds your money for a certain amount of time, for example 3 months, 6 months or 1 year.
 The bank promises to pay you interest income over that time and your full money back when the period is up.
 Your money is locked over the period of investment so you can't access it and the amount of interest income depends on the amount and time your money is invested.

-Case study: Investing
+Case study: Term deposit

 Sally invests \$5,000 in a term deposit with BigBucks Bank.
-Her money earns interest at the rate of 2.75% per annum (per year).
-After one year, Sally's balance grows to \$5,137.50.
-The total interest she earned on her original investment was \$137.50 over the year.
+Her money earns interest at the rate of 2.75% per annum.

-(\$5,000 2.75% 1 year).
+(\$5,000 2.75% 1 year)